ervytis/mtc-repo-frotend-prod/README.md

-# mtc-repo-frotend-prod
+# This prod javascript is for frotend developers.
-javascript Code for MTC
+Infra was last modified by : ervytis